 Does an organization need Managed Services if they already have an IT staff?

 It depends.
 But consider that most organizations do not receive the comprehensive proactive management of networks as outlined above with their existing IT staff.
-Managed Services can be a very effective compliment to your organization’s IT staff.
+These services can be a very effective compliment to your organization’s IT staff.
 Think about it…All of the above can be had for a fixed and reasonable monthly price.

 Can Managed Services help your organization?

-Well, that is for you to decide, but for more details so you can make an educated decision, please contact us at Customware, Inc. (502) 223-1136 or complete our contact us form.
+Well, that is for you to decide, but for more details so you can make an educated decision, please contact us at Customware, Inc. contact us form.or complete our

-Call for a free consultation and discussion about Managed Services for your company that will include information about our Managed Services and the specifics as to what we can do for you.
+Call for a free consultation and discussion about your company that will include information about our Managed Services and the specifics as to what we can do for you.